Textile Technology Laboratories

 In these labs, we focus on the development of future materials in functional and smart textiles, as well as innovative and resource-efficient production processes.
 It is a unique research environment where innovations happen in close connection to the textile industry.

-Important research areas in textile materials technology are the development of new textile materials and innovative processes for the development of more efficient and sustainable textile production, such as functionalisation of textile surfaces (inkjet, valve jet, and 3D printing).
+Important research areas in textile materials technology are the development of new textile materials and innovative processes for the development of more efficient and sustainable textile production, such as functionalisation of textile surfaces (inkjet).

 For example, polymeric e-textiles are being developed, with a focus on textile actuators to give the textile the built-in ability to change its shape or exert force on its environment.
 Conductive fibres and fibre optics are another major theme, and microfluidics, textile sensors (conductive, piezoelectric and resistive materials), and electrodes for the medical field are also developed.